rayed19/QoL_temporalaggregation_baseline/README.md

-This repository provides a baseline method based on temporal data averaging aggregated across hospitals. ## Citation
+This repository provides a baseline method based on temporal data averaging aggregated across hospitals.
 If you use this work, please cite the following paper:

 ```bibtex